 SFT is usually treated by removing the tumor.

 The outcome is expected to be good with prompt treatment.
 In rare cases, the tumor may return.

 Fluid escaping into the membranes around the lungs (pleural effusion) is a complication.

 When to Contact a Medical Professional

-Updated by: Denis Hadjiliadis, MD, Associate Professor of Medicine, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Denis Hadjiliadis, MD, MHS, Paul F. Harron, Jr. Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.